BLSQ/iaso/docs/pages/dev/reference/API/org_unit_change_request_configuration.md

 #### 400 - Bad request

-- A not nullable field was null or omitted
+- A non-nullable field was null or omitted
 - `org_unit_type_id` is not assigned to the given `project_id`
 - One or more `editable_fields` value is unknown
 - One or more `possible_parent_type_ids` is not a suitable for as a parent for the given OrgUnit Type